Download PDF

 Indications

-Suspected ST elevation myocardial infarction in an area without immediate access to primary percutaneous coronary intervention facilities.
+ST elevation myocardial infarction in an area > 60 minutes drive time to primary percutaneous coronary intervention facilities.

 Contraindications